|College:||Wake Forest '95|

 During his playing career, Kupiec made a name for himself with his hard-nosed, aggressive style of play.
 This reputation is carried over to his coaching where he encourages his players to strive for excellence, both in the classroom and on the playing field.
 Coach Kupiec is a strong advocate of player development and believes that teaching and improving baseball fundamentals is the path to success.
 This strategy, in part, parallels his belief that successful collegiate athletes demonstrate high levels of achievement in all parts of their life.
 A former history teacher at Randolph High School, Kupiec emphasizes academic accomplishment as much as athletic success.

 For nine years before joining UMass Boston, Coach Kupiec operated and served as lead hitting instructor at Inside the Park, Inc. Indoor Batting Cages in Fall River, Mass.
 In 2006, a book written by Kupiec was published entitled "Hitting Made Simple: A Guide for Parents and Coaches" which brings to print his uniquely simple and successful philosophy on hitting.

-In addition to his duties as Head Baseball Coach, Kupiec serves as the Athletics Recruiting Coordinator, First Year Seminar (FYS) Instructor, and Student-Athlete Academic Program (SAAP) Coordinator.
+In addition to his duties as Head Baseball Coach, Kupiec serves as the Assistant Athletic Director as well as the Recruiting Coordinator, First Year Seminar (FYS) Instructor, and Student-Athlete Academic Program (SAAP) Coordinator.